 Conventional performance measurement is often based on the goal-attainment approach and does not usually consider social or environmental questions.
 The assumption that underlies the goal-attainment approach is that the goals of an organisation are identifiable and unambiguous (Forbes 1998).
-An organisational goals.
+An organisation's effectiveness is represented by the attainment, or progress toward, organisational goals.
 Attaining organisational goals such as increasing production, increasing profit, or reducing costs can be researched by using conventional performance measurement methods.
 Incorporating impact upon society along various dimensions of performance measurement - economic, environmental, social - complicates the ability to identify, measure and value such impacts.
 While generally accepted principles of financial accounting are established to measure and report on the economic impact at an organisational level, comparable standards for measuring the impact upon society have yet to be developed (Maas and Bouma 2005).
 Consequently, current practice in performance measurement tends to focus on measuring only a part of the total impact that organisations have on society.